rasterio/rasterio/docs/topics/switch.rst

 The ``transform`` attribute of a Rasterio dataset object is comparable to the ``GeoTransform`` attribute of a GDAL dataset, but Rasterio's has more power.
-It's not just an array of affine transformation matrix elements, it's an instance of an ``Afine`` class and has many handy methods.
+It's not just an array of affine transformation matrix elements, it's an instance of an ``Affine`` class and has many handy methods.
 For example, the spatial coordinates of the upper left corner of any raster element is the product of the dataset's ``transform`` matrix and the ``(column, row)`` index of the element.